Personal CRM comparison

 Why people choose Resyl

-- Private by design: Resyl never enriches profiles from the open web; your data stays yours
+- Private by design: Resyl never enriches people from the open web; sensitive data is AES-256-GCM encrypted and AI only ever sees masked data

-- Free-form memory + AI recall — ask what happened and get the substance, not a profile
+- Ask what happened and get the substance — a synthesized answer, not a refreshed profile card

 Resyl vs Clay — FAQ